ipfs/specs/BITSWAP.md

 1. C sends a message to S for the blocks it wants, via a stream `s_want`
     1. C may either send a complete wantlist, or an update to an outstanding wantlist
     2. C may reuse this stream to send new wants
 2. S sends back blocks on a stream `s_receive`.
-S may reuse this stream to send back subsequent responses
+S may reuse this stream to send back subsequent responses.
+  1. S should respect the relative priority of wantlist requests from C, with wants that have higher `priority` values being responded to first.
 3. When C no longer needs a block it previously asked for, it should send a `Cancel` message for that block to all peers from which it has not received a response about that block

 ### Bitswap Message